cybercongress/cybercongress/ecosystem/ELI-5 FAQ.md

 We wish...
 And we don't.
 We wish we were so smart and to have the knowledge of whomever Satoshi was/were/ is/are...
 We do not wish because knowing who Satoshi is, would destroy the whole idea of Satoshi.

 ### Why are you so geeky?
 Why not?
-We think geeky is the new cool.
+Geeky is the new cool.
 Geeks are awesome.
 If you didn't notice the world has been ruled by Geeks since the Microsoft made it to the top.
 In the last century, geeks have been all around us.
 From Facebook to Google.

 ### How do I contact you?
 Via our [GitHub](https://github.com/cybercongress/), via [our forum](https://ai.cybercongress.ai/) or via our [TG chat](https://t.me/fuckgoogle).